 Under normal circumstances, we take a holiday in Scotland towards the end of September every year.
 This year has been different, and we weren’t even sure if we’d be able to make the trip in 2020.
 The Scotland 2020 trip was booked in 2019 as we wanted to return to the cottage in Rowardennan we visited a couple of years ago and it gets booked up quickly.

-Originally, we booked the second week of October, but we moved the date back a week to enable our friends to join us.
+Originally for the Scotland 2020 trip, we booked the second week of October, but we moved the date back a week to enable our friends to join us.
 We moved it to the week of half term which is something we try to avoid for a couple of reasons.
 Firstly, the prices normally get inflated as people with children are restricted to these weeks and the owners know this.
 Secondly, everything is usually more crowded due to the aforementioned families going on holiday at this time.

-Thankfully, it looks like we timed the holiday right.
+Thankfully, it looks like we timed the Scotland 2022 trip right.
 We came out of our first lockdown in June and things were looking promising, then we started to see the precursor of the second wave.
 Scotland decided to do their own thing and put different restrictions in place to England.
 That just made everything confusing and we still didn’t know if we’d be able to travel right up until the day before we were due to depart.
 Our friends had already made the decision not to travel due to the restrictions in the area in which they live.

 The area we were staying in was placed in the highest tier of restrictions in Scotland, so this meant none of the hospitality was open.
-We decided we didn’t really want to risk eating out and planned to grab a weeks’ worth of food from the supermarket on the day we arrived and spend the week self-catering in the cottage.
+We decided we didn’t really want to risk eating out and planned to grab a week’s worth of food from the supermarket on the day we arrived and spend the week self-catering in the cottage.

 I wasn’t sure what to expect in the Park itself, all I knew was that there was a Go Ape centre and a waterfall.
 If you’ve visited many waterfalls around the UK, what passes for a waterfall can vary massively.
 It could be a 3ft trickle or it could be a 100ft multi-level drop.
 This one turned out to be closer to the latter and a pleasant surprise.

 In fact, the whole park was a pleasant surprise.
-There is plenty of available parking and its priced reasonably.
-There are several different distance walks around the park, all of which are well marked.
-Most of the paths are smooth, wheelchair or pushchair friendly and well maintained.
+There is plenty of available parking and it’s priced reasonably.
+There are several different distance walks around the park, all of which are well-marked.
+Most of the paths are smooth, wheelchair or pushchair friendly and well-maintained.
 There are also activities spaced out along the paths to keep younger visitors interested and entertained.
 There is also a wildlife hide with feeding stations where you can get closer to the local wildlife.

 I spent most of my time photographing the waterfall while the area was quiet.
 As I had Kay and the dogs with me, I didn’t have as much time as I would have liked, they get bored quickly if they’re hanging around doing nothing.
 So, I packed up and we went for a wander around the woodland.

 Kay managed to spot a red squirrel while I was shooting the waterfall but when we went back it was nowhere to be seen.
-We passed by the wildlife hide but again, we had the dogs with us, so it wasn’t fair to disturb everyone else by taking them in there.
+We passed the wildlife hide but again, we had the dogs with us, so it wasn’t fair to disturb everyone else by taking them in there.

 Ironically, these turned out to be my favourite shots.
 The ones I’d take time over, experimenting with various shutter speeds and shooting from a tripod were ok, but my composition was off, and I hadn’t left enough space around the top of the waterfall.
 I also felt the waterfall was a little small in the frame.